 Both agencies are constantly evaluating their own standards to improve the quality of nursing programs.
 Schools may choose either organization and may achieve accreditation as long as they meet all necessary requirements.
 They may even choose to switch between the two depending on the school’s needs.

-Regional University Accreditation
+BSN Regional Accreditation

 There are currently six recognized regional agencies including: